wp-media/imagify-plugin/README.md

 We are [WP Media](https://wp-media.me/), the startup behind WP Rocket the best caching plugin for WordPress.

-Our mission is to improve the web, we are making it faster with [WP Rocket](https://wp-rocket.me/) we want to make it lighter with Imagify.
+Our mission is to improve the web, we are making it faster with [WP Rocket](https://wp-rocket.me/) and lighter with Imagify.

 ## Get in touch!